Whisper Me a Love Song: Characters

-A seventeen-year-old high school student, who serves as the vocalist and lead guitarist for the band SSGIRLS after their previous vocalist quit.
-Often seen as stoic by those around her, Yori enjoys singing while playing the guitar on the school's rooftop alone and collecting cute cat merchandise.
+A third-year high school student who serves as the vocalist and lead guitarist for the band SSGIRLS after their previous vocalist quit.
+Often seen as stoic, Yori enjoys singing alone while playing the guitar on the school's rooftop.
 Yori falls for Himari after her "confession", only to realize later that Himari was actually confessing admiration for her singing.
-However, she resolves to get Himari to reciprocate her feelings in time and they eventually become lovers.
+However, she resolves to get Himari to reciprocate her feelings in time, and they eventually become lovers.